segmentio/segment-docs/src/engage/audiences/account-audiences.md

 To associate users to an account with SQL traits, you must return both the `group_id` and `user_id` in the account level SQL trait.
 This fires a Group call which Segment uses to add users to groups in destinations.

-There is a limitation on Segment end when a group (account) contains more than one user, the query will return duplicate group_ids (mapped to unique user_ids).
-Segment won't allow us to return duplicate group_id's in the Group(account level) SQL trait., So we can't map the users to the accounts on many-to-many situation.
+When a group (account) contains more than one user, the query returns duplicate `group_id`s (mapped to unique `user_id`s).
+However, Segment doesn't return duplicate `group_id`s in the account-level SQL trait.
+As a result, you can't map users to accounts in a many-to-many situation.

 ### Use account-level computed and SQL traits as account-level audience conditions